Charax Spasinu: Coins

-Prior to the invasion of Trajan Charax minted coins of a Hellenistic type while after the invasion the coinage was of a more Parthian character.
+Before the invasion of Trajan Charax minted coins of a Hellenistic type, while after the invasion, the coinage was of a more Parthian character.
 Charax minted coin through the Sassanid Empire and into the Umayyad Caliphate, minting coin as late as AD 715.

 Notable persons

-It was visited in AD 97 by the Chinese envoy, Gan Ying 甘英, who referred to it as 干羅 (Pinyin: Gànluò; reconstructed ancient pronunciation *ka-ra), who was trying to reach the Roman Empire via Egypt but, after reaching the Persian Gulf was convinced to turn back by the Parthians.
+It was visited in AD 97 by the Chinese envoy Gan Ying 甘英, who referred to it as 干羅 (Pinyin: Gànluò; reconstructed ancient pronunciation *ka-ra), who was trying to reach the Roman Empire via Egypt but, after reaching the Persian Gulf was convinced to turn back by the Parthians.

-In AD 116, the Roman Emperor Trajan visited Charax Spasinu – his most recent, easternmost and shortest-lived possession.
+In AD 116, the Roman Emperor Trajan visited Charax Spasinu – his most recent, easternmost, and shortest-lived possession.
 He saw the many ships setting sail for India, and wished he were younger, like Alexander had been, so that he could go there himself.

 Isidore of Charax, a 1st-century geographer, came from Charax Spasinu.

-Robert Eisenman contends that it was this city, and not the better-known Antioch in which Paul established his first church.
+Robert Eisenman contends that it was this city, and not the better-known Antioch in which Paul the Apostle established his first church.